Korb/qa-portfolio/README.md

 **3. Send Videos as Videos, Not Documents** ([#2192](https://bugs.telegram.org/c/2192)) — **30+ votes**
 - Fix: Videos from certain sources default to "document" format
-- Impact: Proper playback preview instead of download-only
+- Impact: Proper playback preview instead of download-only (and then switching to another app to watch the video)

 **4. Opt-out of Link Previews** ([#3195](https://bugs.telegram.org/c/3195)) — **30+ votes**
 - User control: Disable automatic link preview fetching